PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:43:08
+Last updated: 2024-04-02 18:43:42
-Random Quote: No garden is without its weeds. - Thomas Fuller
+Random Quote: Ask yourself the secret of your success.
+Listen to your answer and practice it. - Richard Bach